 An article in District Administration Magazine entitled “Building Blocks of a School Security Plan” discussed particular strategies that can be implemented to improve the school security and student safety.
 One of the items mentioned in the article was utilizing security window film to make it harder for someone to forcefully enter the facility.

 As the article states:

 “Make your building perimeter harder to penetrate.
 If you already have locks on your outside doors, the next item you should consider on your list is security film for your windows.
 After the doors, the next obvious place a person with bad intentions will try to enter the building is through your windows.
 Security film maintains the integrity of the window, even if the glass is broken.
 It helps to hold the glass in place, acting as a screen that is difficult to breach, even with a sledge hammer or baseball bat.
 I believe that simple is better.
 Make sure that your plan is based on principles such as distance or time.
 Ask yourself, Does this security device offer my community additional time by delaying the threat?”

-One of the best things about a security window film is that, when installed professionally, it can be hard to know that anything is even on the glass.
-A typical person looking to gain unauthorized access to the facility does not expect the delayed entry that the film produces, and that serves to buy school authorities on-site and local police departments more time to respond.
+One of the best things about a security window film is that, when installed professionally, it can be hard to detect that anything is even on the glass.
+A typical person looking to gain unauthorized access to the facility does not expect the delayed entry that security window film produces.
+That serves to buy school authorities on-site and local police departments more time to respond.
 This technology has been used for many years to thwart smash and grab burglary attempts in retail store settings.
 In these situations, every extra moment counts and security window film delivers additional time for authorities to respond.

-If you have any questions or would like more information on how security window film can add a layer of security to school facilities, contact Energy Control of Iowa today by calling (319) 423-9663 or emailing us at firstname.lastname@example.org.
+If you have any questions or would like more information on how security window film can enhance school security and student safety, Contact Us today by calling (319) 423-9663 or emailing us at firstname.lastname@example.org.
 We are located in Iowa City, Iowa and service Cedar Rapids, the Quad Cities, Des Moines the surrounding area.